 Free Legal Services Provided By Student Clinics

-Thomas Jefferson School of Law operates three clinics through which students provide pro bono legal services to the San Diego community.
+Thomas Jefferson School of Law operates multiple clinics through which students provide pro bono legal services to the San Diego community.
 In each clinic, students earn law school credit working on client matters under the supervision of a licensed attorney.

-The Patent & Trademark Clinic
+The Patent Clinic

 Independent inventors and businesses or non-profits with a patentable idea can receive assistance in prosecuting a patent application with the United States Patent & Trademark Office (USPTO).